• Skip to primary navigation

 How long does lemon curd last?

 Sterilized glass jars with an adequate seal will allow the recipe to be stored in the fridge for up to three months.
-Once the jars are opened they should be consumed within two weeks are the curd will start to discolour.
+Once the jars are opened they should be consumed within 2-3 weeks.
+However, ours has been fine up to a month later.

 Image of the three stages of making lemon curd Thermomix